carnival-data/carnival/docs/app-dev-gradle-groovy.md

-# Create a Groovy Application
+# Create a Gradle Groovy Application

-Create a generic Groovy application that used the Carnival library using Gradle as the build tool.
+Create a Groovy application that used the Carnival library using Gradle as the build tool.

 ## Directions

-### Publish Carnival to your local maven repository

-**REMOVE AFTER 3.0.0 IS PUBLISHED TO MAVEN CENTRAL**

-- Download the code for Carnival
-- Run publishToMavenLocal() to publish the libraries to your local maven repository

 ### Use Gradle Init to create an empty application